+Category Period

+Buildings 20 to 40 years

-Category Period Buildings College system software Furniture, fixtures and equipment Computers and software 20 to 40 years 10 years 5 years 3 years
+College system software 10 years

+Furniture, fixtures and equipment 5 years

+Computers and software 3 years

 Assets under construction are not amortized until the asset is available for productive use.

 Tangible capital assets are written down when conditions indicate that they no longer contribute to the College's ability to provide goods and services, or when the value of future economic benefits associated with the tangible capital assets are less than their net book value.
 The net write-downs are accounted for as expenses in the statement of operations.